OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Installing-the-Console.md

 Click the Install Console button and your Omega will begin installing the Console.
 This process takes about 5 minutes.

-> This process can take longer than 5 minutes depending on the strength of your internet connection.
+> This process can take longer than 5 minutes depending on your download speeds.

 Refresh the page and you should see the Console login page.
 ![login-page](../img/installing-console-login.png)